-A obligation is a obligation that needs to be followed it the user is permited or denied.
-In Altinn Apps/Platform this is used to define the minimun authentication level.
+An obligation is an obligation that needs to be followed if the user is permitted or denied.
+In Altinn Apps/Platform this is used to define the minimum authentication level.

-The rules in Altinn Studio Apps is defined when the app developer defines the rules for the app.
-The rules are deployed together with the App to a given Altinn Studio App environment.
+The policies in Altinn Studio Apps is defined when the app developer defines the rules for the app.
+The policy is deployed together with the App to a given Altinn Studio App environment.
 See details in Policy Administration Point in Altinn Studio.

-In Altinn II end user can also create rules.
+In Altinn II end users can also create policies/rules.
 This happens when:

-- When user creates a local role that contains rights that user have through other roles
+- When the user creates a local role that contains rights that users have through other roles

-- When delegating single rights to a user or organisation.
+- When delegating single rights to a user or organization.